zoubin/ezchangelog/README.md

 # do some commits

-# prepend new changes
+# prepend new changes use `git log --no-merges`
 changelog

-# Print the new changelog contents
+# prepend new changes
 git log --before Nov.10 | changelog

 ```